 “My, you’re very lucky.
 I’m Andy and this is Jack.
 I taught him to play guitar.
 Our drummers are in Miami.
 Maybe we can jam sometime.
 I’d love to hear what Paul McCartney taught you.”

 “How come he doesn’t talk?”
-Nina asked.
+Nina asks.

 “He was bit by a snake.
 It makes him unable to talk, but he’s almost cured.
 Maybe if we all can sing a song a Cappella, he’ll get his voice back.”

 “What shall we sing?”
-Julian asked.
+Julian asks.